1. Jainism was founded by__________.

 Explanation: Digambaras were especially strong in the Deccan.

-46. The famous Jain center of Shravanabelagola is located in:
+46. The famous Jain center of Shravanabelagola is located in__________.

 A) Gujarat